They never say.

 Some npr listeners say npr stands for Nice Polite Republicans.
 Other listeners say that npr stands for National Pentagon Radio, since the network has been such a hawk for US imperialism.
 Is there any war or US terrorist attack on another country that npr News has opposed?

 To be honest, I’ve not listened to npr since the days of when George W Bush was running for US president and Cokie Roberts was gushing over him in one of her segments on Morning Edition with Bob Edwards.
 Cokie was going on about Bush as being, “he’s a very attractive candidate.”
 Loca.
-I thought: What drugs is she on?
 After that, the network became a shill and hawk for every terrorist attack launched on Afghanistan and Iraq by the US Oligarchy, so I turned npr off and haven’t listened to it since.
 Well, I take that back.
 Recently, to write this article I did listen to a couple of newscasts to see if or how their news format had changed, which is why I ask: Why have they abandoned “National Public Radio” in their spoken, on-air network ID?
 They no longer say that.
 Why?
+Mi amigo/My friend says that maybe it’s because the right-wing has gone after npr for so many years.
+Well that’s true, but how is npr which they say on the air any different than saying National Public Radio, which they don’t say on the air.
+Both names would be tarnished, if anything is tarnished.
+Or does npr think that saying just the letters and not the name of the network makes it more sanitised and the “least offensive” to (delicate) people.
+I don’t know what they think.

 I was on npr’s website the other night and no where on their site that I saw do they say what npr stands for.
 In fact, they have this new thing called NPR Media, which one of their Bay Area member stations is promoting too.